AbbeeCz/AbbeeCZ.github.io/myfirstpage.md

 layout: page
 title: "My first page"
-permalink: /myfirstpage
+permalink: /myfirstpage/

-#this is my first ever page
+# this is my first ever page

-##why will this not make a page
+## why will this not make a page